NyomiNB/NyomiNB/README.md

 👋 Hi, I’m @NyomiBell, and I'm a programming student!
 - 👩🏿‍🎓 I’m a junior in highschool
 - 🌱 I’m currently learning:
--   ☕️ Java with Netbeans and am familiar with topics like:
+-   ☕️ Java with Netbeans and Android Studio and am familiar with topics like:
     * Encapsulation

     * Nested if else statements